Special placement needs

 - Ability of the parent to embrace openness with birth family or foster families

-All children adopted from the ministry have special placement needs by virtue of their experience before and during foster care.
+All children adopted from government care have special placement needs by virtue of their experience before and during care.
 Over and above this, many of them also have special needs as defined by a disability.

 Special needs refers to children with disabilities.
 These may include ADHD, autism, FASD, vision, hearing, or speech impairment, Down Syndrome, Cerebral Palsy, cognitive disabilities, or another condition.
 As you can see, these are generally conditions that come with a ‘diagnosis’.